learn-the-web/topics/jekyll-installation-older-mac/index.md

 video: IINPHVVrF5Q
 ---

-This is for installing Jekyll on older versions of Mac OS X, specifically 10.8 and below.
+This is for installing Jekyll on older versions of MacOS, specifically 10.8 and below.

 ---